gianlucadecola/gianlucadecola/README.md

 - 👋 Hi, I’m @gianlucadecola
-- 👀 I’m interested in working on open source projects
+- 👀 I’m a software developer working on backend stuff and Machine Learning
-- 🌱 I’m currently learning Angular
 - 📫 How to reach me: gianluca.deco@gmail.com

 <!---